 After you complete the steps, the computer will unlock, and Windows will start normally.
 However, you will still need to sign in with your credentials to access your account.

-The moral of this incident is that since this problem can happen at any time, it’s crucial always to have a backup of your BitLocker recovery key.
+The moral of this incident is that since this problem can happen at any time, it’s crucial to always have a backup of your BitLocker recovery key.

-Update August 13, 2024: This guide has been updated to ensure accuracy and reflect changes to the process.
+Update November 11, 2021: This guide has been updated to ensure accuracy and reflect changes to the process.